NoelleSimp/TCL/characters/pyro/amber.md

 {% tab title="Explosive Puppet" %}
 Summons **Baron Bunny** that will taunt the enemy and explode after 8 seconds or being destroyed dealing AoE Pyro DMG.

-* The explosion has the blunt attribute that lets it damage shields and shatter frozen enemies like claymores.
-* **Baron Bunny** can be picked up by Anemo units like Jean and Sucrose when they use their elemental skills.
-* The explosion radius is smaller than the animation so take care when aiming it.
-* A percentage of Amber's HP is used to determine how much damage **Baron Bunny** can take before exploding.

 **Press**